 Christine Widdall MPAGB EFIAP FBPE

-I try to go beyond the objective recording of fact and to use self-expression to provide an interpretation of my subjects.
-Many of my competition images are composite.
+I love to capture my beautiful local area of Saddleworth, especially its hills and waterways and, in recent years, I have added wildlife photography to my interests.
+In my creative work, I try to go beyond the objective recording of fact and to use self-expression to provide an interpretation of my subjects.
 I love experimenting to see what I can achieve with blends of images from different times and different places.

 Photographic Qualifications and Distinctions

 I serve on the committee of the Lancashire and Cheshire Photographic Union, where I have also held the offices of Minutes Secretary, General Secretary and as President Feb 2010 to Feb 2012.
-I was then Lecturers and Judges Secretary for the Lancashire and Cheshire Federation until Feb 2018 and I currently organise and take part in the mentoring scheme to help club members to achieve their goals in the PAGB awards.
+I was then Lecturers and Judges Secretary for the Lancashire and Cheshire Federation until Feb 2018 and I currently organise and take part in a mentoring scheme to help club members to achieve their goals in the PAGB (Photographic Alliance of Great Britain) awards.

 I am a member of one of the oldest surviving photographic societies in the UK, Oldham Photographic Society, which was founded in 1867 when photography was in its infancy.
 I have held most offices there over the years.
 2016-2017 I was proud to have served my fourth term as President to co-incide with the society’s 150th anniversary.
 To celebrate this anniversary, I wrote a history of the society, “A Victorian Society”, putting it in context with the growth and decline of the cotton industry in Oldham.
 This book is available to view and buy at Amazon.
 I have also published “Saddleworth, through my Lens”, a book of photographs of Saddleworth.